 Some leases place restrictions on what kind of decorating a tenant can do.
 For example, some apartment communities don’t allow residents to paint or make holes in the walls.
 If setting your own decor is important to you, make sure you know exactly what’s allowed.

 Ask about the procedures for handling maintenance issues and repair requests: Should you put them in writing or is verbal notice appropriate?
 Is there an on-site maintenance crew?

 You know you have to pay rent every month.
 But there might be other monthly fees associated with renting an apartment.
-If you have a pet, you might have to pay a monthly pet fee.
-You may also be responsible for paying some or all of the utilities.
+There are pet fees, utility bills, parking fees, and the like.
 Make sure you understand — and can afford — the actual cost of renting an apartment.

 Be diligent about asking questions during your apartment search, and you’ll be prepared for a smooth move into your new apartment community.